nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

-1. as non-registered user, I can register a new account with the site
+1. As a non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. As a non-registered user, I can view the news page
-3. as a user, I can create a new grocery list
+3. As a non-registered user, I can view the events page
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a non-registered user, I can view the memory book page
-5. as a user, I can add items to an existing grocery list
+5. As a non-registered user, I can contact the organization via the contact page
-6. as a user, I can cross off items in an existing grocery list
+6. As a user, I can log in to the site
+7. As a user, I can register for an event
+8. As a user, I can view all the events I am registered for
+9. As a user, I can author a new memory
+10. As a user, I can view all the memories I have authored

 ## Research Topics